christopherkumar/RAG-evaluation/method2-easy-local-rag/README.md

 ## Usage
 - Ensure ollama is installed and running on your computer.
 To see how to do this, visit <https://github.com/ollama/ollama>.
 - Ensure the desired language model(s) and embedding model(s) have already been pulled using `ollama pull <model>`.
+- Move/Copy the `data` directory into `method2-easy-local-rag`.
 - Run `main.py` to conduct tests and handle responses.
+- Questions are pulled from `testquestions-final.txt`.

 ## Dependencies
 - `pypdf2`